 While a Pres is briefed and has options to assess.

-Sitting before the cameras with Merkel and Putin
+Sitting before the cameras with Merkel and Putin,

-He was reminded he was a fraud, no disputin’
+He was reminded he was a fraud, no disputin’.

-An empty suit, a hustler’s orange hair,
+An empty suit, a hustler’s artificial hair,

 But wouldn’t they be frauds, too, just less self-aware?